chung-lab/SCAFE/README.md

 ```
 ### Running *SCAFE* individual tools with custom options
+Some users might want to run *SCAFE* using individual tools with default options.

 ### Making a custom reference genome
 Currently, four reference genomes ara available.
 See *./script/download.resources.genome* for downloading.
 Alternatively, some users might work on genomes of other organisms, or prefer to use custom gene models for annotating tCREs.  *tool.cm.prep_genome* converts user-supplied genome *\*.fasta* and gene model *\*.gtf* into necessary files for *SCAFE*.
 You can check out the help message for inputs of *tool.cm.prep_genome* and then test run a demo using TAIR10 genome with AtRTDv2 gene model.